The Star Larvae Hypothesis

 According to standard evolutionary theory, a successful creature marches into its environment equipped with assorted adaptations.
 The creature will have inherited the adaptations from its parents.
 The adaptations more or less bestow fitness upon the creature.
 This fitness in turn endows the creature with a degree of reproductive success, relative to that of the creature’s local conspecific peers/competitors.
 Reproductive success conveys the creature’s DNA to its progeny, who thereby themselves enjoy a collection of adaptations similar to that of their parents (albeit a changing environment can render those adaptations less than adaptive).

-The point is, reproductive success is taken to be an effect caused by adaptations (primarily; genetic drift and other notions get assigned supporting roles).
+The point is, reproductive success is taken to be an effect caused by adaptations (primarily; genetic drift and other notions are assigned supporting roles).

 This default position, stated otherwise, contends that, but for the adaptations, the creature would experience reproductive failure relative to its local conspecific peers.
 This is mainstream evolution theory.
 Now, invert the assumption.